ravidaliparthy/Sync-Interns/README.md

 /intern_1: Contains files for the product landing page project.

+/intern_2:Contains the file for quiz app with javaScript

 # Instructions

 Each task folder contains its respective codebase and resources.
 Follow the README.md file within each folder for specific instructions on running and understanding the projects.